Zondax/ledger-filecoin-js/README.md

 This package provides a basic client library to communicate with the Filecoin App running in a Ledger Nano S+/X, Flex and Stax

-We recommend using the npmjs package in order to receive updates/fixes.
+We recommend using the npmjs package to receive updates/fixes.

 ## Notes